webiny/webiny-examples/sandbox/security/cognito-federation-with-a0/extensions/cognitoFederationWithA0/README.md

 ### `api.ts`

 The `api.ts` file exports two functions: `cognitoAuthentication` and `createSecurityGraphQL`.
-Essentially, these functions ensure that Webiny can authenticate users by using both the Amazon Cognito user pool and Auth0.
+Essentially, these functions ensure that Webiny backend GraphQL API can authenticate users by using either the Amazon Cognito user pool or Auth0.

 In order for it to work, the functions must be imported and called in the `apps/api/graphql/src/security.ts` file.

 Note that upon doing that, we'll have to do two things:

 1. remove old imports of `cognitoAuthentication` and `createSecurityGraphQL` functions
 2. replace the old `cognitoAuthentication` call with the new one